Sarah Jane Woodson Early: Early life and education

+Sarah Jane Woodson was born in Chillicothe, Ross County, Ohio, but was raised on her parents' farm in Jackson County, Ohio.
+Thomas Woodson expanded the farm to 382 acres.
+Abolitionist newspapers in Cincinnati and Pittsburgh reported on the size and prosperity of the farm.
+He owned 400 heads of cattle, 150 hogs, and "fine horses."

-Woodson showed an interest in education at an early age, memorizing every hymn sung by her family at age three and lengthy passages of the Bible at the age of five.
-In 1839 Sarah Woodson joined the African Methodist Episcopal Church (AME), founded in 1816 as the first independent black denomination in the United States.
-Her brothers, Lewis, Thomas, and John were ministers in the church.
+Woodson reportedly showed an interest in education at an early age, memorizing every hymn her family sang at age three and lengthy passages of the Bible at the age of five.
+In 1839, Sarah Woodson joined the African Methodist Episcopal Church (AME), founded in 1816 as the first independent black denomination in the United States.
+Her brothers, Lewis, Thomas, and John, were ministers in the church.
 The Woodson family emphasized education for all their children.
-Sarah Jane and her older sister Hannah both enrolled in Oberlin College in 1852.
+Sarah Jane and her older sister Hannah enrolled in Oberlin College in 1852.
+Oberlin gained financial support from wealthy abolitionists a year after it was founded.
+The school made an effort to attract black American students.
+A few years later, Oberlin admitted women, becoming the first co-educational college in the nation.
+The Oberlin community was a nucleus for the Second Great Awakening.
 Sarah Jane completed the collegiate program, with a degree in Classical Studies, while Hannah enrolled in the preparatory program and left after about a year.
-Sarah graduated in 1856, among the first African-American women college graduates.
+Sarah graduated in 1856, among the first African American women college graduates.
 Oberlin was one of the schools recommended by the African Methodist Episcopal (AME) church.